YaxuanSeanZhang/yaxuanseanzhang.github.io/content/_index.md

           date_end: '2023-08-25'
           description: |2-
               Responsibilities include:
-              * Designed a SQL pipeline to fetch, clean and process real-time traffic data into an interactive web map dashboard.
+              * Designed a SQL pipeline to fetch and process real-time traffic data into an interactive web map dashboard.
               * Implemented a Generalized Additive Model (GAM) for traffic volume forecasting.
-              * Conducted QAQC, EDA and visualization for transit data and delivered insights to internal stakeholders.
+              * Conducted QAQC and visualization for transit data and delivered insights to stakeholders.

         - title: Geospatial Data Analyst
           company: University of Minnesota